fanifieiev/spring-extra/README.md

 spring-extra
 ============

-This project contains some not so important missimg features in spring framework
+This project contains some not so important missing features in spring framework

 1. Exception Handling

-    New custom HandlerExceptionResolver impelemntation was added to be able to define exception handler methods in different classes(beans) with the ability to define concrete ones in controller classes with the help of new annotation.
+    New custom HandlerExceptionResolver implementation was added to be able to define exception handler methods in separate classes(beans) with the ability to define concrete ones in controller classes with the help of new annotation.

 		EXAMPLE: